On this page

 Other support available

-Augmentative or alternative communication (AAC) services
+Augmentative and alternative communication (AAC) services

 AAC is a range of strategies and tools from simple letter or picture boards to sophisticated computer technologies.
 AAC helps someone to communicate as effectively as possible, in as many situations as possible.
 Find out more about AAC on the Communication Matters website.